simplylu/namespotter/README.md

 > Instagram.com is a popular social media platform that emphasizes visual content, enabling users to share photos and videos, discover creative inspiration, and engage with a global community.
 ### instructables
 > Instructables.com is a platform that allows users to discover, create, and share step-by-step DIY projects and tutorials across a wide range of topics, promoting creativity and knowledge-sharing in a vibrant community.
+### italki
+> italki.com is an online language learning platform that connects language learners with qualified tutors for personalized language lessons through video chat, helping users improve their language skills from the comfort of their own homes.
 ### keybase
 > Keybase.io is a platform that combines encrypted messaging, file sharing, and identity verification, providing a secure and user-friendly environment for communication and collaboration.
 ### kongregate
 > Kongregate.com is an online gaming platform that offers a vast collection of free-to-play games, ranging from casual to more complex genres, providing an entertaining and community-driven gaming experience.
 ### lastfm
 > Last.fm is a music streaming and recommendation platform that tracks users' listening habits, provides personalized music recommendations, and connects music enthusiasts with similar tastes in an engaging online community.
+### letterboxd
+> Letterboxd.com is a film-focused social networking platform that allows users to discover, rate, and review movies, create personalized film diaries, and engage in discussions with a passionate community of cinephiles.
 ### likee
 > Likee.video is a dynamic short video platform that allows users to create and share creative videos, discover trending content, and engage with a global community through innovative video editing features and interactive challenges.
 ### linktree
 > Linktr.ee is a popular link management tool that allows users, particularly content creators and businesses, to create a customizable landing page containing multiple links to various online platforms and resources.
 ### livejournal
 > LiveJournal.com is a long-standing blogging platform that combines social networking features, allowing users to publish personal journal entries, connect with friends, and participate in communities, fostering online expression and interaction.
+### lnkbio
+> Lnk.bio is a link management platform that allows users to create a customized landing page with multiple links, making it easier to share and navigate various online profiles and content in one central location.
 ### medium
 > Medium.com is a popular online publishing platform where writers, journalists, and experts can share their articles and stories with a wide audience, while fostering a community of readers and facilitating thoughtful discussions.
+### milkshake
+> Milkshake.app is a user-friendly mobile website builder that enables users to create stylish and personalized single-page websites directly from their smartphones, perfect for showcasing portfolios, businesses, and personal brands.
 ### mix
 > Mix.com is a content discovery platform that personalizes and recommends articles, videos, and other web content based on users' interests, providing a convenient way to explore and save interesting content from across the web.
+### myanimelist
+> MyAnimeList.com is a popular online platform for anime and manga enthusiasts, offering a comprehensive database, user reviews, and community features to discover, track, and discuss their favorite anime and manga titles.
+### myspace
+> Myspace.com is a former social networking platform that gained popularity in the early 2000s, allowing users to create personal profiles, connect with friends, and discover music and entertainment content.
 ### newgrounds
 > Newgrounds.com is an online entertainment platform that hosts user-generated content such as animations, games, and artwork, providing a space for creativity and community interaction within the digital arts.
 ### pastebin